Isospectral Reductions of Non-negative Matrices: Computation methods and a new approach

 \begin{enumerate} \item Regarding the first step, besides choosing the size $s=|S|$, we can: \begin{itemize} \item choose $S=\{1,\dots,s\}$, \item choose $S\subset \{1,\ldots, n\}$ randomly of size $s$, \item choose $S\subset \{1,\ldots, n\}$ in some deterministic way that attempts to minimize the cost of step (iii). \end{itemize}

-\item Regarding the second step there are two possibilities: \begin{itemize} \item Preform the isospectral reduction in one-step using equation ~\eqref{Reduction equation}.
+\item Regarding the second step there are two possibilities: \begin{itemize} \item Perform the isospectral reduction in one-step using equation ~\eqref{Reduction equation}.
 The down side of this approach is the possibility of an ill conditioned inversion $(I-A_{\overline{SS}})^{-1}$.
 Based on empirical evidence, randomizing the choice of $S$ seems a good way to address this issue.
 The reduction~\eqref{Reduction equation} takes

-operations to compute, where the first term corresponds to inverting of the matrix $I-A_{\overline{SS}}$ and the others to the multiplications of the matrices involved.
-For reconstruction, the output of $(n-s)s$ operations (included in the reduction cost) need to be stored in memory.
+multiplications\footnote{because they are much less expensive we don't count additions.} to compute, where the first term corresponds to inversion of the matrix $I-A_{\overline{SS}}$ and the others to the multiplications of the matrices involved.
+Also choosing $s$ random nodes takes $O(s)$ time.

 \item Perform the isospectral reduction in $n-s$ steps where at each step the isospectral reduction is performed by choosing and removing a single node.
 For instance in the first step, choosing the node $k$, so that $S=\{1,\ldots, n\}\setminus\{k\}$, the reduced matrix has entries